rtmigo/vien_py/README.md

 -----

-Switching between projects with virtualenvs should be simple.
-A short command that I would type even half asleep.
+Switching between projects should be simple.
+Creating environments for the projects should be simple too.

+Ideally it's a short command that I would type even half asleep.

 Something like
 ```base